The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 Try to be around your puppy whenever he does his toilet.
 It's the only surefire way you'll control what he eats in the garden.

-If you're not around and your puppy has an opportunity to munch, he will take it; this will set him back, and any progress you may have made will be lost.
+Please don't unintentionally set your puppy up to fail.
+If you're not around and your puppy has an opportunity to munch, he will take it; this will set him back, and you will lose any progress you may have made.

-If none of the above work for your dog, you could try using a rattle bottle to help stop your puppy eating poop.
-Dogs don't like the sound rattle bottles makes.
+If none of the above works for your dog, you could use a rattle bottle to help stop your puppy from eating poop.

-Use it as he's approaching the poop.
-It will be more effective this way.
+Dogs don't like the sound rattle bottles make.
+Use it as your pup approaches the poop; it will be more effective.
 If your puppy has already begun to eat the poop, the rattle bottle is unlikely to be ineffective.

 Cautionary Note: